4-HO-DALT

 4-HO-DALT, also known as 4-hydroxy-N,N-diallyltryptamine or as daltocin, is a serotonin receptor agonist and serotonergic psychedelic of the tryptamine and 4-hydroxytryptamine families.
+It has been encountered as a novel designer drug.

 Use and effects

-4-HO-DALT was not included or mentioned in Alexander Shulgin's book TiHKAL (Tryptamines I Have Known and Loved).
+4-HO-DALT was not included nor mentioned in Alexander Shulgin's book TiHKAL (Tryptamines I Have Known and Loved).
 However, in a subsequently released entry, it was briefly mentioned.
 He does not appear to have synthesized or tested it and its properties were not described, but Shulgin hypothesized that the drug, in its prodrug form 4-AcO-DALT, would have a very rapid onset of action.
+Subsequently, 4-HO-DALT has emerged as a novel designer drug.
+It is said to produce hallucinogenic effects similar to those of 4-HO-DiPT and 4-HO-DPT.

 Pharmacology

 Pharmacodynamics

 4-HO-DALT binds to many of the serotonin receptors, including the serotonin 5-HT_{2A} receptor, as well as other targets.
 The drug acts as a potent full agonist of the serotonin 5-HT_{2A} and 5-HT_{2B} receptors, whereas it showed 60-fold lower potency as an agonist of the serotonin 5-HT_{2C} receptor compared to the serotonin 5-HT_{2A} receptor.
 It produces the head-twitch response, a behavioral proxy of psychedelic-like effects, in rodents.